 Non-Capital Outlay Projects, as defined by the Department of Planning and Budget Instructions, are usually small construction, renovation, repair or replacement projects which are funded by Agency resources and do not require authorization by the Legislature and the Governor.
-Non-Capital Outlay Projects in most cases do, however, involve work regulated by the Uniform Statewide Building Code and typically require a Building Permit from the Building Official or his designee.
-The design phases and approval process for the Non-Capital Outlay Projects is left to the agency's discretion depending on the project scope.
+However, Non-Capital Outlay Projects typically involve work that is regulated by the Uniform Statewide Building Code and require a Building Permit from the Building Official or his designee.
+The design phases and approval process for the Non-Capital Outlay Projects is left to the Agency's discretion depending on the project scope.
 However, the "construction documents" are required to be approved.
 The intended completion date and the Contractor's name or "work to be performed by agency forces" must be submitted along with the application for Building Permit (CO-17.)
-[See Chapter 8](#) and [Appendix H](#).
+[See Chapter 8 and Appendix H.](#)